Skip to content

 Abstract

 In Chomsky's provocative critique "The False Promise of CHATGPT," Large Language Models (LLMs) are characterized as mere pattern predictors that do not acquire languages via intrinsic causal and self-correction structures like humans, therefore are not able to distinguish impossible languages.
 It stands as a representative in a fundamental challenge to the intellectual foundations of AI, for it integrally synthesizes major issues in methodologies within LLMs and possesses an iconic a priori rationalist perspective.
 We examine this famous critique from both the perspective in pre-existing literature of linguistics and psychology as well as a research based on an experiment inquiring into the capacity of learning both possible and impossible languages among LLMs.
 We constructed a set of syntactically impossible languages by applying certain transformations to English.
 These include reversing whole sentences, and adding negation based on word-count parity.
 Two rounds of controlled experiments were each conducted on GPT-2 small models and long short-term memory (LSTM) models.
-Statistical analysis (Welch's t-test) shows GPT2 small models underperform in learning all of the impossible languages compared to their performance on the possible language (p<.001).
-On the other hand, LSTM models' performance tallies with Chomsky's argument, suggesting the irreplaceable role of the evolution of transformer architecture.
-Based on theoretical analysis and empirical findings, we propose a new vision within Chomsky's theory towards LLMs, and a shift of theoretical paradigm outside Chomsky, from his "rationalist-romantics" paradigm to functionalism and empiricism in LLMs research.
+Descriptive analysis of single-run training trajectories shows that GPT-2 small models exhibit lower final loss, faster convergence, and lower perplexity on natural language compared to impossible language conditions, with the reversed condition showing the largest departure (loss ratios up to 2.25 * natural).
+LSTM models, by contrast, show minimal differences across conditions.
+Given the single-run nature of our experiments (n=1 per condition), we report descriptive comparisons and caution that formal statistical inference is precluded.
+Based on theoretical analysis and descriptive empirical findings, we propose a new vision within Chomsky's theory towards LLMs, and a shift of theoretical paradigm outside Chomsky, from his "rationalist-romantics" paradigm to functionalism and empiricism in LLMs research.

 Use this page for context, then validate protocol choices against stronger HFEPX references before implementation decisions.